gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 To enable this capability, you must bind a service instance of a service that supports a fast persistence store, such as *Redis*.
 When such a service is bound, the application router backs up the in-memory session information into the external persistency store.
 If, in subsequent requests, the session information is not found in the in-memory session store, the application router tries to rebuild the in-memory session information from the external persistency store.

-The sessions are stored encrypted and compressed.
+The sessions are stored compressed.
 For capacity planning, you can assume 50 Kb per session storage in the fast persistence store.

 ### External Session Management Configuration
 In order to use this feature, you have to set the following environment variable: